danielprwn/react-memes-webapp/README.md

 # Best Memes react Web App.

-✔ Możliwość głosowania na wybrane memy (⬆ like, unlike ⬇).
+✔ Possibility to vote on selected memes. (⬆ like, unlike ⬇).

-✔ Możliwość stworzenia własnego mema i pobrania go na dysk.
+✔ Possibility to create your own meme and download it to disk.

-✔ Głosowanie ne wybranego mema roku.
+✔ Vote for your chosen meme of the year.

-✔ Strona jest responsywna.
+✔ The website is responsive.

 ## Technologis